sanjaybhagia/sanjaybhagia.github.io/input/posts/2021-01-15-pulumi-configuration-management.md

 Now when we do `pulumi preview` we can see what Pulumi is going to create for us by checking state over at pulumi.com
 ![Pulumi Config Changes](/images/pulumi-state-config-changes.png)

-You can check out the entire source code along with configuration file [here](https://github.com/sanjaybhagia/pulumi-examples/tree/d035014aa852ff2d68a8958d5036037a5cf50ae4/hello-pulumi) for reference.

 ## Summary
 Pulumi provides a robust mechanism for configuration management of your infrastructure.
 You can interact with configs via the CLI and programming model with the same ease.
 There are a number of built-in utility functions within the SDK to make it easier to work with configurations.
 You can use the power of programming language to work with the configurations like you normally would in your application.

+You can check out the entire source code along with configuration file [here](https://github.com/sanjaybhagia/pulumi-examples/tree/d035014aa852ff2d68a8958d5036037a5cf50ae4/hello-pulumi) for reference.

+Cheers